 I've heard people who fear or reject technology in all its forms be unkindly referred to as Luddites in the IT industry.

 Don't be a Luddite!
 Even if you don't class yourself as 'technically minded' there are reasons why they play an important part in society, and therefore why you should understand the basics at least!
 That is what this computer introduction page is all about.

 The chances are you know about some form of computer, whether you are aware of it or not.
 The majority of people know how to use a computer of some description (its functionality).

-Here we look at what computers are, what they do and the different types.
+As part of your computer introduction we look at what computers are, what they do and the different types.
 We touch on the different hardware devices we use today and the types of software available to operate that hardware.

 We also look at computer troubleshooting principles, because despite their brilliance, most people experience a computing malfunction of some description now and again.
 The troubleshooting secrets of the IT Industry are laid bare in this article!